gotar1/Gun-Laws-Analysis/README.md

 As you can see from the above chart: General trend is that Texas gun related deaths is going up study while California is going down, however,

-through out the course of this studey time from 1999-2018, California numbers are very much the same in 1999 and 2018. indeed Texas have more gun
+through out the course of this analysis time from 1999-2018, California numbers are very much the same in 1999 and 2018.
+Indeed Texas have more gun

 related deaths in 2018 than California, but over time California numbers did not improve much. this become more obvious with next analogy.